Humberto Vélez

-Francisco Humberto Vélez Montiel (born March 30, 1955) is a Mexican actor who is most widely known for dubbing the voice of Homer Simpson for the first 15 seasons of the Latin American dub of The Simpsons.
+Francisco Humberto Vélez Montiel (born March 30, 1955) is a Mexican actor who is most widely known for dubbing the voice of Homer Simpson for the first 15 seasons, and again since season 32, of the Latin American dub of The Simpsons.
 In 2005, the dub voice cast of The Simpsons were replaced following a labor dispute.
-In 2021, Velez returns to The Simpsons as the official voice actor for Homer, alongside some members of the original cast for Season 32.
+In 2021, beginning with season 32, Vélez and several other original cast members reprised their roles in The Simpsons.